niklata/muonsocks/README.md

 I suggest running muonsocks from a process supervisor such as [s6](http://www.skarnet.org/software/s6).
 This will allow for reliable functioning in the case of unforseen or unrecoverable errors.

+For full information on command line options, run:

+`$ muonsocks -?`

+## History / Rationale

+I previously used a SOCKS server that I wrote called nsocks.
+It used an event-driven model that attempted to use Linux's splice() to reduce kernel->userspace->kernel copies.
+However, the event-driven model works better for pure servers such as HTTP than for proxies; buffering is challenging to properly control in all cases for an event-driven proxy, but is natural with threads and careful use of blocking writes. splice() also gave marginal performance gains but made the program significantly more complex.

+I ended up using the original microsocks when I became tired of trying to fix the many corner-cases in nsocks, and I expected to only use it temporarily; there were some features I needed, which I added, and I ported over some parts of nsocks that were well-tested such as the SOCKS4 support.
+Since nsocks was written in C++, I simply used C++ rather than porting my own code to C.

+After relatively little work, my local version of microsocks (which I ended up calling muonsocks) worked trouble-free, and I ended up with no motivation to write another server.
+A few years later, I ended up porting back to C and making further improvements.

 ## Downloads